performance-x/opentelemery-php-instrumentation-trait/README.md

 - Easy initialization of OpenTelemetry instrumentation
 - Configurable span kind (defaults to INTERNAL)
-- Automatic prefix for all span attributes
+- Automatic prefix for all span attributes via getAttributeName()
 - Parameter mapping to span attributes
 - Support for pre and post handlers with span access
 - Automatic exception handling